Montessori Mom

 Tables

 1. Take into consideration the apparatus and the shape of the room when picking out tables.
-The tables should match the chairs in that there is the proper space between the chairs and the table for sitting purposes.
+The tables should match the chairs so that there is the proper space between the chairs and the table for sitting purposes.

 2. Provide different tables suitable for different activities.
 Some tables can be for individual work and others for group work.